 Determining how species use the site

 Field studies also need to look at whether there are species that use the site only during certain times of day or seasons.
 In addition to quantifying species’ relative abundance, site documentation gathers information about:

 - Temporal use (time of day/night, seasonal use)

 - Spatial use (flight height, specific breeding areas or nesting sites)

 - Life history use (foraging, migration, stopover, breeding, etc.)

 Merely establishing that a species is present or that a species is using a site prior to construction is not necessarily a predictor of post-construction risk.
 While there is a correlation between pre-construction raptor (and particularly eagle) abundance and post-construction fatalities, predicting bat fatalities from pre-construction acoustic monitoring data has not been effective.
 The identification of nesting or roost sites, or other features of the landscape that may increase collision risk for local species of concern, can be useful in designing a wind project to avoid or create a buffer around those features.

-For sites that include habitat used by species particularly sensitive to habitat fragmentation, pre-construction field studies seek to identify the degree to which that habitat will be significantly altered by the presence of the proposed wind energy facility.
+For sites that include habitat used by species particularly sensitive to habitat fragmentation, pre-construction field studies seek to identify the amount of habitat that could be impacted by the proposed wind energy facility.
 Again, the specific features documented by the field study – location within the project area of lek and nesting sites, existing instances of fragmentation (such as roads) versus intact areas of habitat – can be taken into account in the design of the project to minimize adverse impacts.

-Finally, the data gathered during pre-construction field studies are used to determine whether there is a need for ongoing monitoring of fatalities or evidence of displacement or other habitat-related impacts after the wind project is built, and if so, at what level and for what length of time.
+Finally, the data gathered during pre-construction field studies are used to determine whether there is a need for post-construction monitoring to document fatality rates or evidence of displacement.